fmrtl73/pxdocs/content/key-management/vault/_index.md

       VAULT_NAMESPACE: <base64 encoded value of the global vault namespace for portworx>
     ```

+    Now update the Portworx DaemonSet or Operator's StorageCluster object to access the contents of this Kubernetes secret as environment variable.
+You will need to add an environment variable for each of the `VAULT_` parameters specified in the above secret:

+    ```text

+    env:
+    - name: VAULT_ADDR
+      valueFrom:
+        secretKeyRef:
+          name: px-vault
+          key: VAULT_ADDR
+    - name: VAULT_BACKEND_PATH
+      valueFrom:
+        secretKeyRef:
+          name: px-vault
+          key: VAULT_BACKEND_PATH
+    ...
+    - name: VAULT_AUTH_KUBERNETES_ROLE
+      valueFrom:
+        secretKeyRef:
+          name: px-vault
+          key: VAULT_AUTH_KUBERNETES_ROLE
+    ```

     {{<info>}}
   **NOTE:** Set the value of `VAULT_AUTH_KUBERNETES_ROLE` to the `base64` encoded value of the role created in the previous step.
     {{</info>}}